iamgoodbytes/dev5-portfolios/BoysangurKhadjiev.md

 ![Alt Text](https://c.tenor.com/KoPW2aXBpOUAAAAC/darth-vader-i-lied.gif)

-[Link to my main repository](https://github.com/boysangurkha/DEV5-myportfolio) This is my repository where all my LAB projects will appear!
+[Link to my main repository](https://github.com/boysangurkha/DEV5-myportfolio) This is the repository where all my LAB projects will appear!

 | Projects | Info |